paulchyz/OCI_Streaming_Pipeline/README.md

 - <b>JSON Collection</b>: This object will store data points from a data stream in JSON format.
 - <b>Database View</b>: This object will contain a virtual table that enables querying of the JSON data as if it were a relational table.

-1. In your main OCI Console, navigate to the hamburger menu at the top left of the webpage, and type `adw` into the search field.
+1. In your main OCI Console, navigate to the hamburger menu at the top-left of the webpage, and type `adw` into the search field.
 Click the listing that appears on the page that contains the words `Autonomous Data Warehouse`.
 2. Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 3. Click on the hyperlinked Database object you created.
 4. Click `Database actions`.
 Note that you may need to allow pop-ups in your browser if launching the new page fails.